ChesapeakeCommons/Bay-Watershed-Delineation/Watersheds/HUC12/meta.md

+# Title
+Watershed Boundary Dataset (WBD) and National Hydrologic Dataset (NHD)

-# Summary
+# Originator
-This data set describes the hydrologic unit code boundaries at the 12th order.
-This is a great boundary layer when trying to see which sub watersheds are in your county of the Bay drainage area.
+ USGS and USDA - NRCS

-# Description
+# Abstract

-This data set is a complete digital hydrologic unit boundary layer to the Subwatershed (12-digit) 6th level for the entire United States.
-This data set consists of geo-referenced digital data and associated attributes created in accordance with the "Federal Guidelines, Requirements, and Procedures for the National Watershed Boundary Dataset; Chapter 3 of Section A, Federal Standards, Book 11, Collection and Delineation of Spatial Data; Techniques and Methods 11-A3" (04/01/2009). http://www.ncgc.nrcs.usda.gov/products/datasets/watershed/index.html .
-Polygons are attributed with hydrologic unit codes for 4th level sub-basins, 5th level watersheds, 6th level subwatersheds, name, size, downstream hydrologic unit, type of watershed, non-contributing areas and flow modification.

-The Watershed and Subwatershed hydrologic unit boundaries provide a uniquely identified and uniform method of subdividing large drainage areas.
-The smaller sized 6th level sub-watersheds (up to 250,000 acres) are useful for numerous application programs supported by a variety of local, State, and Federal Agencies.
-This data set is intended to be used as a tool for water-resource management and planning activities, particularly for site-specific and localized studies requiring a level of detail provided by large-scale map information.
-The dataset is seamless and, for the most part, a nationally consistent geospatial database.
+WBD provides a uniquely identified and uniform method of subdividing large drainage areas.
+The data is intended to be used as a tool for water-resource management and planning activities, particularly for site-specific and localized studies requiring a level of detail provided by large-scale map information.

+The Watershed Boundary Dataset (WBD) defines the areal extent of surface water drainage to a point, accounting for all land and surface areas.
+Watershed Boundaries are determined solely upon science-based hydrologic principles, not favoring any administrative boundaries or special projects, nor particular program or agency.
+The intent of defining Hydrologic Units (HU) for the Watershed Boundary Dataset is to establish a baseline drainage boundary framework, accounting for all land and surface areas.
+At a minimum, the WBD is being delineated and georeferenced to the USGS 1:24,000 scale topographic base map meeting National Map Accuracy Standards (NMAS).
+Hydrologic units are given a Hydrologic Unit Code (HUC).
+For example, a hydrologic region has a 2-digit HUC.
+A HUC describes where the unit is in the country and the level of the unit.

+"A hydrologic unit is a drainage area delineated to nest in a multi-level, hierarchical drainage system.
+Its boundaries are defined by hydrographic and topographic criteria that delineate an area of land upstream from a specific point on a river, stream or similar surface waters.
+A hydrologic unit can accept surface water directly from upstream drainage areas, and indirectly from associated surface areas such as remnant, non-contributing, and diversions to form a drainage area with single or multiple outlet points.
+Hydrologic units are only synonymous with classic watersheds when their boundaries include all the source area contributing surface water to a single defined outlet point."

+Please see http://nhd.usgs.gov/wbd.html for more information.

+WBD HUC 8, 10, 12 polygons and WBD lines are available on the Gateway.
+According to National Bulletin 340-13-07, NRCS users are required to use an annual version which is found in the WBD_Annual_NRCS_OfficialSnapshot_ForTheCurrentFiscalYear folder in the above site.

+More information can be obtained here:  http://datagateway.nrcs.usda.gov/Catalog/ProductDescription/WBD.html

-# Author/Originator
+# Contact Information

 U.S. Department of Agriculture, Natural Resources Conservation Service, National Cartography and Geospatial Center

-# Contact Information

-Steve Nechero
-501 W. Felix St., Bldg.
-23
-Fort Worth, Texas
-76115 USA
-Steven.Nechero@ftw.usda.gov
-(817) 509-3366

 # User Constraints